stereum-dev/ethereum2-docker-compose/compose-examples/lodestar-only/README.md

 Grafana listens on http://localhost:3006 and uses the data provided by prometheus service.

 Login with username `admin` and password `admin` (Grafana defaults), data source to Prometheus is already established and dashboards installed.

+## FAQ
+### I want to use a specific Ethereum 1 node, like Infura.io!
+1. Edit `./compose-examples/lodestar-only/docker-compose.yaml` and go to the service `beacon:` then set `--eth1.providerUrl=` to your external Ethereum 1 node, e. g. `--eth1.providerUrl=https://goerli.infura.io:443/v3/put-your-infura-id-here`.
+2. Copy `./compose-examples/lodestar-only/override-examples/docker-compose.no-geth.override.yaml` to `./docker-compose.override.yaml`.
+This will disable geth for your node.